Tsyklon-4: Development history

 Development began in 2002, with the maiden flight aimed for 2006.
 Following a series of production delays, this launch date slipped, and was estimated to occur some time after 2015.

 Tsyklon-4 had been planned to launch from a proposed launch pad at the Alcântara Launch Center in Brazil, which would have given the rocket access to all orbital regimes.
 However, Brazil backed out of the partnership with Ukraine in 2015, citing concerns over the project budget, the ongoing financial situation in both countries, and the future of the commercial launch market.
 Yuzhnoye began developing a two-stage derivative of Tsyklon-4, the Cyclone-4M, for Maritime Launch Services, a Canadian launch service provider.
 The new rocket was originally scheduled to be in service by 2020, though this date has been repeatedly pushed due to construction delays at the Canso launch site.
 Construction is currently estimated to be complete by 2024 or 2025.
-The first flight of Cyclone-4M is currently expected to take place at Canso in 2023.
+According to a 2021 press release, the first flight of Cyclone-4M was planned to take place at Canso in 2023; however, it failed to eventuate.